Beatriky/Beatriky/README.md

 - 👋 Hi, I’m @Beatriky
-- 🌱 I’m currently learning CS in german
+- 🌱 I’m currently learning Computer Science in german
-- 📫 How to reach me beamaria14@yahoo.com
+- 📫 You can reach me via email at : beamaria14@yahoo.com.

 <!---
 Beatriky/Beatriky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.